UMM-CSci-Systems/Threaded-minimum-pairwise-distance/README.md

 This is the starter code for the Minimum Pairwise Distance lab.
 The goal of this lab is to use threading to parallize an expensive (in this case O(N^2)) computation and see that this indeed yields performance gains.

-You should fork this repo and then follow the write-up here.

 In this lab there are two classes with a main method, SerialMain and ThreadedMain.
 Our classes are in a package so you'll have to include that when you make the call.
 It will look like this:

 <span class="twiki-macro CODE"></span>